Termites (White Ants)

 It is important to note that certain termite species can cause a vast amount of damage to a building in a short period of time.
 If you find termites or signs of Termite Activity and Infestation in or around your property, it is essential that you do NOT disturb them and promptly contact Surekil Pest Contol for aTermite Inspection.

-Surekil Pest Control's Termite Inspections are carried out by one of our fully qualified, licensed and insured Timber Pest Inspectors in accordance with the guidelines set out in the Australian Standard 3660.
+Surekil Pest Control's Termite Inspections are carried out by one of our fully qualified, licensed and insured Termite Inspectors in accordance with AEPMA'S Industry Code of Best Practice for Termite Management and AS 3660.2:2017 Termite Management Part 2: In and around existing buildings and structures.

 Termite Treatment and Termite Protection